• Skip to primary navigation

 All the aromas released from ginger, garlic, and herbs are contained inside the foil and infuse the fish, making it smell amazing.
 When you open the foil packet, the fragrant steam coming out is irresistible.

-To make this Asian salmon in foil recipe, you will need the following ingredients:
+To make this Asian salmon in foil recipe, you will need the following main ingredients:

-• Salmon fillet: it’s best to use the ones that are around 1-inch thick.
+• Salmon fillet: it’s best to use the ones that are around 1-inch thick and 6-8 oz in weight.
 I avoid pieces that are over 1 1/2-inch thick when I make this dish because it will take much longer to cook.

 • Baby bok choy (optional): this Asian vegetable is very nutritious.
 It’s one of the veggies we eat on a regular basis.